-As you use our website and / or mobile application(s), become a member, or visit one of our events, we collect information about you and the services you use.
+As you use our website and / or (mobile) application(s), become a member, or visit one of our events or webinars, we collect information about you and the services you use.
 The information we collect falls into three different categories: (1) information you give us; (2) information we collect from you automatically; and (3) information we collect from other sources.
 Some examples of when we collect this information include when you browse or fill in a form on our website; use our website or mobile application to register for an event, or participate in a survey or promotion.

 Use by Children

 Information You Give Us

 Some information we collect is provided when you use utilize our services.
 At some services, you can register, enter contests, fill our relevant contact, membership, or event / webinar registration form(s), subscribe to one of our services such as our Student Internship Program (SIP), Career Membership, e mail newsletters, text message alerts, or participate in one of our online forums or communities.
 In the course of these various offerings, we often seek to collect from you various forms of information, such as: first and last name, e mail address, designation, company name, phone number.
 At times, certain events may require additional information (for security clearance purposes) and we may ask you for additional information including postal address, phone number, national identity card or passport number, birth date, demographic information (such as your gender), and any other information you give us.
 At some services, you may also be able to submit information about other people.
 For example, you may submit a person’s name, designation, phone number, and e mail address to register for an event.